 Do not allow internet use after you’ve gone to bed at night no matter how good your computer security software is or how confident you are in kids search engines.

-Consider installing parental control software to give you completed control over how kids access the internet.
+As alluded to above, software can provide better web filtering to strengthen internet safety for kids.
+Consider installing parental control software to give you complete control over how your children access the internet.

 Do not allow file sharing programs to be installed on your computer.
 Only use safe and secure music download programs from trusted sources on the internet.

 Internet Safety Tips – What Kids Can Do!